brillout/FasterWeb/README.md

 Implementation details are described in https://github.com/brillout/FasterWeb/blob/master/UntrustedCDN.md.

-##### Solution to Problem 2: a fallback system in case the CDN is down or slow
+##### Solution to Problem 2: fallback to the website's server if the CDN is down or slow

-If the CDN is not able to deliver the required source code in a timely manner, we then fallback by retrieving the source code from the website's server.
+If the CDN is not able to deliver the required source code in a timely manner then we fallback by retrieving the source code from the website's server.

 Implementation details are described in https://github.com/brillout/FasterWeb/blob/master/UntrustedCDN.md.